Kodak Pro Image 100 Film Review

 Highlights.
 Cyan-Red = -27, Magenta-Green = -19, Yellow-Blue = +46.

-The image above illustrates the effect of these settings.
+The image above illustrates the effect of these settings, though it may change depending on the light, exposure, and your method of scanning.

-Of course, the exact colours your scanner or digital camera will produce will likely differ from what I’ve got, so your settings may need to be altered.
+Of course, the exact colours your scanner will produce will likely differ from what I’ve got, so your settings may need to be altered.
 They may also change from frame to frame, depending on exposure and other factors.
 The above numbers are meant as a starting template.

 Grain structure, resolution, sharpness.

 Some films reviewed on this website use the RMS granularity index, which is a number that signifies how grainy the film is.
-Others, like Pro Image 100, use Print Grain Index (PGI) that relies on surveys rather than direct measurements.
-The image (a cropped screenshot of the datasheet) next to this paragraph explains how PGI works.
+Others, like Pro Image 100, use the Print Grain Index (PGI) that relies on surveys rather than direct measurements.
+The image below (a cropped screenshot of the datasheet) explains how PGI works:

 The three PGI numbers for Pro Image suggest that this film has noticeable grain on even the smallest print sizes (4x6”).
-However, I had trouble seeing grain on my iPhone until I flipped it into landscape mode and scrolled across the image above☝️.
+However, I had trouble noticing any grain in my scans on small devices.
+The only time it became significantly apparent was with half-frame scans blown-up on a large monitor.

 Dynamic range and contrast.

-I would describe my over-exposure results on Pro Image as airy, with a minimal but perceivable shift in colour accuracy.
-Given that adding a stop or a stop-and-a-half of light exposure may also help with the yellow cast, rating this film at ISO 50 or lower may yield nice results.
+I describe my over-exposure results on Pro Image as airy, with a minimal but perceivable shift in colour accuracy.
+Given that adding a stop or a stop-and-a-half of light exposure may also help with the yellow cast, rating this film at ISO 50 or lower may yield favourable results.

 Pulling back the exposure digitally is fairly easy in Photoshop using the Curves layer or any tool of your choice.
-No new casts or colour shifts will get added if you do that.
+No new casts or colour shifts should manifest if you do that.

-Over-exposed Kodak Pro Image 100 with Voigtländer Vitessa.
-British Columbia, Canada.
+Kodak Pro Image 100 with Voigtländer Vitessa.
+Overexposed by +1 stops.

 Best scenes and light for Pro Image.